FZJ-JSC/JUBE/docs/advanced.rst

 .. literalinclude:: ../examples/iterations/iterations.xml
    :language: xml

-In this example either step 1 as well as step 2 are executed 2 times for each parameter and dependcy configuration.
+In this example either step 1 as well as step 2 are executed 2 times for each parameter and dependency configuration.
 Because of the given parameter step 1 is executed 6 times in total (3 parameter combinations x 2).
-Step 2 is executed 12 times (6 from the depnedent step x 2).
+Step 2 is executed 12 times (6 from the dependent step x 2).
 Each run will be executed in the normal way using its individual sandbox folder.

 ``$jube_wp_iteration`` holds the individual iteration id.
 The ``update_mode`` is needed here to reevaluate the parameter ``bar`` in step 2.

 In the analyser ``reduce=true`` or ``reduce=false`` can be enabled, to allow you to see all individual results or to aggregate all results of the same parameter combination. for the given step.
-If ``reduce=true`` is enabled (the default behaviour) the output of the individual runs, which uses the same parametristation, are treated like a big continous file before applying the statistical patterns.
+If ``reduce=true`` is enabled (the default behaviour) the output of the individual runs, which uses the same parametrisation, are treated like a big continuous file before applying the statistical patterns.

 .. code-block:: none